 Network filesystems do not inherit the device-ID of the source filesystem.
 More annoyingly, (at least on sshfs) inode numbers do not reflect hardlink relationships.
 Therefore, you can not trust dupedit's ability to distinguish false from physical copies if some of them are on a network filesystem, which means you must consciously do it yourself.**

-Running dupedit or any non-distributed deduplication algorithm on a network mount is a total waste of network bandwidth compared to running it locally where the files are, or, to compare files between computers, hashing files locally by each computer and send checksums over the net.
+Running dupedit or any non-distributed deduplication algorithm on a network mount is a luxurious way to spend network bandwidth, compared to running it locally where the files are; or, to compare files between computers, make each computer hash its local files and send checksums over the net.
 The nearest thing to such a distributed deduplication program that I know of, would be rsync, which is not a deduplication program.

-Wrong: Jamming your network, slowing down dupedit, exposing yourself to the «file self-comparison hazard».
+Not ideal: Jamming your network & exposing yourself to the «file self-comparison hazard».

 [me@pc:~] mkdir mnt && sshfs email@example.com:/home/user mnt [me@pc:~] dupedit mnt